Dn9x/timespans/README.md

 npm install timespans
 ```

-This is a timespans from nodejs.
+This is a timespans for nodejs.

 ## Usage